Sleep drunkenness is a sleep disorder that describes feelings of sudden action or reflex upon waking up. It’s also called confusional arousal.

 Sleep drunkenness may also result from getting either too little or too much sleep.

 People who experience sleep drunkenness are also more likely to have longer periods of deep sleep.
-Confusional arousals also most commonly occur at the first part of the night during your deep sleep cycle.
+Confusional arousals also most commonly occur in the first part of the night during your deep sleep cycle.

 Risk factors of sleep drunkenness